Acoustic analogies with general relativity, quantum fields, and thermodynamics

+This can be compared\footnote{Absence of the factor 1/2 on the right-hand side (or a term symmetric to $A_l$), the appearance of the factor 2 in the last term after switching to the Newtonian gauge, as well as our convention $q \rightarrow -\rho_0$ will lead to the value $K = -4$ later.} with eq.~(\ref{particle_acceleration_spatial}).
+Finally, the component relevant for an acoustic observer is expressed in the Newtonian gauge, in which vorticity and transverse motion are suppressed and the Lorentz invariance is broken.
+Supposing $|A_l| \ll |A_0|$,

-and the particle motion due to the longitudinal sound wave is expressed with a single scalar, $A_0$.
-This completes the description of sound waves in the analogy with electromagnetism and we can switch to the analysis of sources of sound.
+and $A_0$ is not necessarily of the same leading order as $\bar A_\mu$ and $A_\mu$, since it alone does not satisfy the Lorenz gauge condition and does not capture the transverse waves.
+As usual, the particle motion due to a longitudinal sound wave is expressed by means of the gradient of a single scalar, $A_0$.
+Recalling eq.~(\ref{particle_acceleration_spatial_Newtonian_gauge}) and the discussion which follows it, this completes the description of sound waves within the analogy with covariant electromagnetism and we can switch to the analysis of sources.